notshriyansh/notshriyansh/README.md

 **Software Engineer · Backend · Systems**

-I build software with a focus on software engineering, distributed systems, and infrastructure.
+I enjoy building systems and learning how the pieces work together, with a focus on software engineering, distributed systems, and infrastructure.

 ### Stack